jsor/jcarousel/docs/reference/api.rst

 ``.jcarousel('scroll', target [, animate [, callback]])``
-    Scrolls to a specific item or relative by a given offset (See section :ref:`reference.usage.navigating-the-carousel` for more information about
+    Scrolls to a specific item or relative by a given offset (See section :ref:`reference.usage.navigating-the-carousel-target-formats` for more
-    the target argument).
+    information about the target argument).

     If the argument ``animate`` is given and ``false``, it just jumps to the position without animation.